hartwigmedical/gcpworkshop/README.md

 #### Local SSDs

-Smaller impact and more complex, local SSDs give you the best disk performance at the lowest cost.
-That said, you need to perform some steps if you need a disk larger than 375GB and data will be completely transient.
+Local SSDs give you the best disk performance at the lowest cost.
+That said, you need to perform some steps if you need a disk larger than
+375GB and data will be completely transient.
 A VM with local SSDs cannot be restarted and all data there is lost.

 They are a great way to both speed up and reduce cost of a completely transient workload.

 ### Google Cloud Storage (GCS)